 Buying Real Estate in Prague

 People from all over the world are investing in Prague, one of the most beautiful cities in Europe.
 Compared to residential and commercial real estate in other European cities, prices in Prague are still reasonable and have solid growth potential.
-Below we answer some frequently asked questions to help you make your purchasing decision.
+Below are some frequently asked questions:

 Can a foreigner buy real property in Prague?

 Yes.
 Under EU law, anyone can buy a house, apartment, buildable land, agricultural land or forests in the Czech Republic, regardless of citizenship or residency.